Vidya Mangala Prasad, Thomas Klose, Michael G. Rossmann

 - Expression of the subgenomic RNA (sgRNA) gives rise to the structural proteins.

-- Capsid assembly occurs in cytoplasm.
+- Capsid assembly occurs at the Golgi membrane.